 The next day, those men not assigned to a tank or half-track walked around Clark Field to look at the damage.
 As they walked, they saw there were hundreds of dead.
 Some were pilots who had been caught asleep, because they had flown night missions, in their tents during the first attack.
 Others were pilots who had been killed attempting to get to their planes.

 On December 22, they were ordered to the Agno River near Carmen.
 There, they engaged the Japanese.
 The Japanese attempted to cross the river in several places.
 The tankers fired on them with their machine guns killing as many as 500 enemy troops.
-The night of December 22, the battalions were operating north of the Agno River when they found that the bridge they were supposed to use had been bombed.
+On the night of December 22, the battalions were operating north of the Agno River when they found that the bridge they were supposed to use had been bombed.
 On December 23 and 24, the battalion was in the area of Urdaneta and found the bridge they were going to use to cross the Agno River was destroyed.
 The tankers made an end run to get south of the river and ran into Japanese resistance early in the evening, but they successfully crossed at the river in the Bayambang Province.

 It was on December 24, that the tanks were sent to an area 85 miles northwest of Manila.
 The tankers at 2:15 P.M. on Christmas Eve started a 105-mile movement to meet the Japanese.
 The tanks were supported by two divisions of the Philippine Army.
 According to Capt.
 John Riley, most of the men had already concluded they would lose the battle for Luzon, but they also made the decision that they would tie up the Japanese as long as possible.
 Men stated that the U.S. had asked them to hold out for six months.
 It was at 3:00 P.M. on December 25 that the tankers engaged the Japanese.
 The two Filipino Army Divisions withdrew leaving the tank battalions alone to face the Japanese.
 The tankers held up the Japanese as long as possible before withdrawing.
 Later on the 24, the battalions formed a defensive line along the southern bank of the Agno River with the tanks of the 192nd holding the Agno River from Carmen to Tayug, and the 194th holding the line on the Carmen-Alcala-Bautista Road.